focus-time/focus-time-app/README.md

 ### macOS (12 and newer)

-- Head over to the [Releases](https://github.com/focus-time/focus-time-app/releases) page and download the latest release for macOS
+- Open a Terminal window, then run the following command:
-- Since the application is not signed or notarized, you first have to remove the _quarantine flag_, e.g. via `sudo xattr -r -d com.apple.quarantine focus-time-app-macos-vx.y.z.zip`
+  `/usr/bin/python3 -c "$(curl -fsSL https://raw.githubusercontent.com/focus-time/focus-time-app/main/macos-installer.py)"`
-- In Finder, double-click the downloaded zip archive to extract the application
+    - This script helps you choose an installation location, downloads the latest release and extracts it to the location.
+Using such a script avoids the _quarantine flag_ that you'd get when downloading the latest release with your web browser.
+That quarantine flag would make it impossible to run `focus-time`, because it is not signed or notarized.
-- Optional: move the extracted folder to a different location
+    - Note: you can also use this command to _update_ an existing installation to the latest version!
-- Open a Terminal Window, navigate to the extracted folder, and call `./focus-time configure` to set up the Focus time app
+- Open a Terminal Window, navigate to the installation location and call `./focus-time configure` to set up the Focus time app

 ## Usage